 Let the meter take the strain - The Optimus Red has been designed specifically for noise at work measurements.
 Rather than being a general purpose meter that leaves you trying to select the correct measurement range and parameters, the Optimus Red does it all for you, measuring all the measurements that you might need now and in the future.

 Lower cost meters are available (even within our range), but they will not usually meet the IEC 61672 standard and will not be Integrating as required for occupational noise measurement.
 They will certainly not be so powerful or easy to use.

 The noise at work regulations state that you should use at least a Class 2 Integrating Sound Level Meter that provides you with measurements of LAeq and LCPeak.
 The meter should be verified by a suitably equipped laboratory when new and at least every two years.
-You also need a Calibrator to check the meter's function before making measurements.
+You also need a Calibrator to check the meter's function before and after making measurements.